 Iceland is just the right size for a road trip adventure with beautiful scenery and interesting historical sites.
 When asked the question “how long does it take to drive around Iceland?”, it’s hard to give a definitive answer.
 In general, it will take between 5-8 days if you want to keep moving, yet not be in too big of a rush.
 A good benchmark is 7 days for a relaxed, but active road trip.

-Whether you opt for a full 7 days of road tripping Iceland or go for a shorter stint, you could rent a campervan for your trip around the island.
+Whether you opt for a full 7 days of road tripping Iceland or go for a shorter stint, you could rent a motorhome or campervan for your trip around the island.
 But we suggest sticking to the summer or late spring.

 Before you head out, you need to keep two things in mind though: speed and road condition.
 Icelandic roads are easy to navigate with the right know-how, and you can get a great trip if you plan ahead and keep an eye on the weather forecast.
 This includes not trying to drive the entire circumference Iceland has, but mostly stick to the Ring Road.